 Since the beginning of the spring lockdown I’ve been looking after quite a few house plants that I bought as a living room interior update, but I fell in love with them, so I wanted to get some more.
 I then created a little plant corner with upcycled bits and pieces as plant baskets and pots.
 I’ve done a little bit of research on what are the really fool-proof plants for a beginner house plant hoarders and bought those.
-Since I have been looking after them for a few month now – and none of them died – I’m sharing my list of easy to care for house plants with you.
+Since I have been looking after them for a few month now – and none of them died – I’m sharing my list of easy to care for houseplants you can’t kill.

-So when I’m looking after them, what I really mean is water them once or twice a week and wash the leaves once or twice a month.
+So when I’m looking after these houseplants you can’t kill, what I really mean is water them once or twice a week and wash the leaves once or twice a month.
 That’s all I can manage, but these plants seem to be happy and content.

 1 Spider Plant